 To sauté vegetables:

-- 250 millilitres vegetable broth or 1 tablespoon olive oil or coconut oil
+- 250 millilitres vegetable stock [or 1 tablespoon olive oil or coconut oil]

 Curry:

-- 1 tablespoon Madras curry powder use mild, medium or hot variety to taste
+- 1 tablespoon Madras curry powder [use mild, medium or hot varieties to taste]

-- 60 grams peanut butter Alternatively use cashew, almond or sunflower seed butter.
+- 60 grams peanut butter [alternatively use cashew, almond or nut free sunflower seed butter or WOWBUTTER soya spread]

 - 850 millilitres vegetable stock